mstadt/nephron/README.md

 The unit of flow is **pmol/min**.

+#### /plot/
+This folder contains scripts for plotting the output of the model.

 ## Research Papers
 Please cite appropriate paper(s) when using this model.
 Published papers related to/using model: